The Career and Professional Development Office is dedicated to providing career-long support and guidance to our students and alumni.

 Our Office is Your Office

 Your career development and job search requires access to a quality printer, copier, scanner, fax machine and the Internet.
-You also need quality paper for correspondence, and sometimes a typewriter for applications and envelopes.
-You are always welcome to use our equipment and supplies in the CPDO for your career development work.
+You also need quality paper for correspondence.
+You are always welcome to use our equipment and supplies in our office for your career development work.
 You are welcome to use our office as your office.
-We sell quality resume paper and matching envelopes, and donate all proceeds to the CWSL Student Public Interest Law Foundation to fund Summer clerkship grants.
+We sell quality resume paper and matching envelopes, and donate all proceeds to the CWSL Student Public Interest Law Foundation to fund summer clerkship grants.
 Also, if you just need a quiet place to relax or read, you are always welcome.